Hull Clubs and Activities

 Jazz Band Ensemble: This is a club that meets before school and consist of eligible students who play trumpet, saxophone, trombone, drum set, piano, guitar, string and/or electric bass.
 Students must audition to be a member of the Jazz Band ensemble.

 BASKETBALL-James Tessmer & Ian Andre

 Mission Statement: It is the mission of the Hull MS Basketball program to educate and empower today's youth with confidence, commitment and integrity, so you can live a productive and successful tomorrow.
 Our goal is to teach young athletes respect for themselves, their peers and their community by instilling a code of ethics built on honesty, responsibility and team work.

 Description of Activities: Seventh and eighth grade students who are eligible may try out for the middle school basketball team.
 Tryouts usually last a week and a physical is required to tryout.
-Practices are held daily, before school from 7:30 until 8:45.
+Practices are held daily, after school from 4:00 until 5:30pm.
 Games are scheduled throughout the months of November, December, January, and February.